ShaneCurcuru/slides/apachecon/TheApacheWay-Intro-ApacheConNA2017.md

 template: logorb
 # Open Development - Archiving Everything

-- If It Didn't Happen On-List It Didn't Happen
+> If It Didn't Happen On-List It Didn't Happen

-- Must be public list unless there's a reason
+- Must be public list unless there's a reason for private list
-- Provide time for
+- Asynchronous lists provide time for
   - feedback
   - critique
   - new ideas
   - others to show their work

+> Allows newcomers to learn at any time

 ???
 Archiving everything means that newcomers can get up to speed with